zingolabs/zingo-mobile/README.md

    details.
 2. In a terminal, run: <br />
    `yarn start`
-3. In a separate terminal, to run all tests: <br />
+3. In a separate terminal, from the `rust` directory, run all tests: <br />
    `cargo nextest run e2e`
-   or to run a specific test: <br />
+   or run a specific test: <br />
    `cargo nextest run e2e::test_name`

+### Regchest
+Integration tests and end-to-end tests can be run on non-linux hosts with Regchest (https://github.com/zingolabs/zingo-regchest).
+Regchest manages the zcash/lightwalletd regtest network in a docker container.
+Before running tests, pull the latest Regchest image from docker: <br />
+`docker pull zingodevops/regchest:007`

+To run tests with Regchest, add the `--features regchest` flag, for example: <br />
+`cargo nextest run --features regchest -E 'not test(e2e)'` <br />
+`cargo nextest run --features regchest e2e`

 # Troubleshooting
 For notes on known issues and problems, see the [trouble-shooting notes](./TROUBLESHOOTING.md).